spooozy/pet-phone-book/docs/Features.md

 ### In development:

 - **View the contact list**:
-    - All saved contacts are displayed in alphabetical order.
+    - View your saved contacts in alphabetical order.
     - If there are no contacts, the application will show a hint.

 - **Detailed contact information**: